izzy-baulk/EPQ-artefact/essay.md

 <img width="278" alt="image" src="https://user-images.githubusercontent.com/79797035/230788799-60cd5759-049a-4616-96c5-0ce35c455c70.png"></img>
 ###### Eqn 3 -  equation for compton effect using electron rest energy[^2]

+This is the equation I decided to implement in my code.
 ### Python and Additional Libraries

 Python is a high-level, general purpose programming language with support for countless graphical, scientific, and mathematical additional [libraries](#library), making it the ideal language for this simulation.
 I chose ```matplotlib``` to be my graphics library, and ```numpy``` and ```pandas``` to handle database creation and manipulation, as these are libraries built with the intention to be used in conjunction with one another, and libraries that I had previously used in other projects.
 Python has support for both [object-orientated programming (OOP)](#oop) and [procedural programming (PP)](#pp), which was important as both types of programming had to be utilised in my project, with OOP being vital to creating the animation behind the visualisation part of the program, and PP forming the basis of the modelling side of the code.

 ### Relativity and Scale

-When testing my program, I discovered The Compton scattering effect often results in electrons moving at a large fraction of the speed of light, however my program was calculating velocities way above the speed of light.
+When testing my program, I discovered the Compton scattering effect often results in electrons moving at a large fraction of the speed of light, however my program was calculating velocities way above the speed of light.
 This meant that I had to conduct extra secondary research in order to find a method that would solve this problem.
-This led me to disocver that if using the standard equation for velocity from kinetic energy,
+This led me to disocver that if using the standard equation for velocity from kinetic energy:

 <img width="143" alt="Screenshot 2023-04-12 at 11 17 29" src="https://user-images.githubusercontent.com/79797035/231428681-1e629c7d-e989-4fc9-8b1a-d38866267347.png">